pvallet/gourdin/README.md

 ```
 sudo apt-get install build-essential libgl1-mesa-dev libgomp1 cmake
 ```
-Then you will need the dependencies of the project.
-Prefer using the ones from the repositories as building them from the source takes a while.
+Then you will need the dependencies of the project. `./get_dependencies` is a small script that dowloads locally the dependencies you might need.
+Under linux, the two valid entries are `glm` and `SDL2pp`.
 ```
-sudo apt-get install libsfml-dev libglew-dev libglm-dev
+sudo apt-get install libglm-dev libsdl2-dev libsdl2-image-dev
+./get_dependencies SDL2pp
 ```

 #### 2. Building the project